Chapter 7 - Transactions· 21 min read

 This is safe as long as the database is not comparing the current value against an old snapshot.

 Locks and compare-and-set operations assume that there's a single up-to-date copy of the data.
 However, for databases with multi-leader or leaderless replication, there's no guarantee of a single up-to-date copy of data.

 A common approach in replicated databases is to allow concurrent writes create several conflicting versions of a value, and allow application code or special data structures to be used to resolve the conflicts.

 Write Skew and Phantoms #

 - Dirty Writes: The ability of one running transaction to overwrite an update made by another running, uncommitted transaction.
 If a transaction updates multiple objects, dirty writes can lead to a bad outcome.
-There's the car example in the book of Alice and Bob buying a car in different and having to update the listings and invoices tables.
-If Alice writes to the listings table first and Bob overrides it, but Bob writes to the listings table first and Alice overrides it due to a delay, we'll have inconsistent records in our tables as the record for that car should have the same recipient.
+There's the car example in the book of Alice and Bob buying a car in different transactions and having to update the listings and invoices tables.
+If Alice writes to the listings table first and Bob overrides it, but Bob writes to the invoices table first and Alice overrides it, we'll have inconsistent records in our tables as the records for that car should have the same recipient.

 - Lost Update: If two transactions happen concurrently and another commit firsts, the later one could overwrite an update made by the earlier transaction, which could lead to lost changes.
 E.g. Incrementing a counter.

 Another anomaly that can happen is a Write skew.
 Basically, if two transactions read from the same objects, and then update some of those objects (as different transactions may update different objects), a write skew can occur.